zhendrikse/science/astrophysics.md

   </a>
   <figcaption><a href="https://en.wikipedia.org/wiki/Kepler%27s_laws_of_planetary_motion">Kepler&apos;s laws</a>
-    of planetary motion: "I believe the geometric proportion served the creator as an idea when He introduced the continuous generation of similar objects from similar objects" &mdash; Johannes Kepler.
+    of planetary motion: "I believe the geometric proportion served the creator as an idea when He introduced the continuous generation of similar objects from similar objects" &mdash;
+    <a href="https://en.wikipedia.org/wiki/Johannes_Kepler">Johannes Kepler</a>.
   </figcaption>
 </figure>
 <figure style="float: right; width: 50%; text-align: center">